The Arts in Puerto Rican and Cuban Cultures

 Limited to 6 participants

 We are inspired by the idea of looking at art and human creativity to see in its motion the circumstances, emotions and ideas of those who create.
 The mission of CubArtEdu programs is to promote the understanding of Cuban and Puerto Rican art and cultures as expressions of a common history and the visions of their people.
 Our goal is to facilitate educational activities that will result in meaningful interaction between visual artists, dancers, architects, art historians, curators, art administrators, educators and art lovers from Cuba, Puerto Rico and the United States.

-The Arts in Puerto Rican Culture component of the program provides a unique opportunity for participants to learn about architecture, visual arts and music in Puerto Rico through lectures and guided visits.
+The Arts in Puerto Rican and Cuban Cultures program provides a unique opportunity for participants to learn about architecture, visual arts and music in Puerto Rico and Cuba through lectures and guided visits.

 In San Juan, Puerto Rico

 Called "La Ciudad Amurallada," (The Wall City), San Juan was founded in 1521.
 In 1508 Juan Ponce de León founded the original settlement, Caparra, behind the almost landlocked harbor just to the west of the present metropolitan area.
 The settlement was abandoned and moved to the site of what is now called Old San Juan.
 San Juan is one of the biggest and best natural harbors in the Caribbean and is the second oldest city in the Americas.